-Homeopathic medicines for teething in infants is a safe way to relieve the baby from the redness, swelling, and pain and keep the baby calm.
+Homoeopathic medicines for teething in infants can be tried to relieve the baby from redness, swelling and pain, and keep the baby calm.

 8. Professional Assistance

-There are medicines that can be administered by doctors if the teething problems are too severe.
-Depending on the stage of teething, specific medicines are given
+There are medicines that can be administered by doctors if teething problems are too severe.
+Depending on the stage of teething, specific medicines are given.

 9. Over-the-Counter Drugs

 If home remedies are not helping much, then you may give the baby some over-the-counter medicines.
 You should have your baby evaluated by the paediatrician before giving any medication if teething is severe.